 Each Unit has a set of portable lap-tops to ensure our pupils have an excellent level of access to IT resources, which are used to support many areas of learning across our curriculum.

 Our school kitchen has recently been awarded a Soil Association Gold Standard Award, and look to source many items from local organic sources.
 The children have an excellent choice of lunches and healthy snacks, including a help-yourself salad bar.

 We have a Breakfast and Afterschool Club, and can offer wrap-around care from 7:30am until 6pm.

-FABS (Friends and Associates of Blackpool School), our PTA, are a very active group of parents who organise a range of fundraising events throughout the year, such as a Country Fayre and Bonfire night.
+FABS (Friends and Associates of Blackpool School), our PTA, are a very active group of parents who organise a range of fundraising events throughout the year, such as a Country Fayre.
 We are very fortunate that our families support these events so well, and monies raising has funded projects such as the building of a new hall, laptops and theatre trips for the children.

 We have an open-door policy, and we actively encourage parents to work in partnership with the school.
-We are currently very fortunate to have parents who lead clubs, listen to readers, run the library, accompany school trips and help at events.
-We also invite parents to work alongside pupils on theme days and join us for lunch, which provides a valuable link between school and home.
+We are currently very fortunate to have parents who lead clubs, listen to readers, accompany school trips and help at events.
+We also invite parents to work alongside pupils on theme days and workshops, which provides a valuable link between school and home.

-There are a wide range of extra-curricular clubs ranging from sports clubs to art, mindfulness, IT, reading and chess.
-We also offer a range of enrichment opportunities, for example ‘be a farmer for a day’, forest schools and journalism.
+We promote chidlren's personal development and our children have access to a wide range of extra-curricular clubs ranging from sports clubs to art, mindfulness, IT, reading and chess.
+We also offer a range of enrichment opportunities throughout pupils school lives.